my13ootleg/1click-activator/README.md

 # Usage

-Run it as "Administrator".

 ## Launch the file

-Run the **batch.cmd** file with admin privileges.
+Run the **batch.cmd** file with "Administrator" privileges.
 It will take about 5 minutes to complete, so please be patient.

 ## Caution